coder/coder/docs/admin/automation.md

 ## Authentication

 Coder uses authentication tokens to grant machine users access to the REST API.
-Follow the [Authentication](../api/authentication.md) page to see how to generate long-lived tokens.
+Follow the [Authentication](../api/authentication.md) page to learn how to generate long-lived tokens.

 ## CLI